websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/devops/configuring-a-password-policy.md

 ## Adding and Configuring Password Policies

-To add a new password policy, follow these steps:
+To add a new password policy,

 1. Navigate to *Control Panel* → *Security* → *Password Policies*.